What makes quality jeans – and should you care?

 Ring spinning is the original method, invented in the US in 1828, and involves thinning the cotton using frames before twisting it.
 Open-end spinning has been used by most manufacturers since the 1970s, and is like the methods used for making materials for shirts or tailoring.

 Ring spinning costs more and takes longer, but produces a softer, stronger yarn, and one with slightly more variation - similar to the distinction between long and short-staple cotton.
-Open-end spun denim also tends to have a fuzzier finish.
+Open-end spun denim also tends to have a cleaner finish.

 “Italian mills like Candiani prefer open-spun denim, because they want uniformity and consistency,” says Illya.
 “The Japanese, on the other hand, have largely stayed faithful to the old methods and produce more irregular, perhaps more interesting denim.